Eastway Tank, where blast left 6 dead, suing insurance broker for $14M | CBC News

 Police investigation into blast continues

-The Ottawa Police Service also looked into the explosion and its investigation continues, a spokesperson told CBC last week.
+Ottawa police are also looking at the explosion and that investigation continues, a spokesperson told CBC last week.

-Transport Canada confirmed it has not received an application from Eastway to operate at a different location than the Merivale Road site.
+Transport Canada confirmed it has not received an application from Eastway to operate at a different location.

 Eastway has not conducted regular operations as part of its registration with Transport Canada since the explosion, the agency added in an emailed statement.